-Expenses are recorded on an accrual basis:
+Expenses are recorded on the accrual basis:

-- ✓ Vacation pay is accrued as the benefits are earned by employees under their respective terms of employment. - Services provided without charge by other government departments for accommodation and employer contributions to the health and dental insurance plans are recorded as operating expenses at their carrying value.
+- ✓ Vacation pay is accrued as the benefits are earned by employees under their respective terms of employment. - Services provided without charge by other government departments for accommodation and employer contributions to the health and dental insurance plans are recorded as operating expenses at their estimated cost.